rLoopTeam/eng-software-canvas/README.md

 By default Supervisor captures the output on stdout and stderr from its managed processes and outputs it in the terminal.
 With many nodes running this can get messy, so you can turn the output from the nodes off in supervisord.conf by changing the "loglevel" parameter in the "supervisord" section.
 DEBUG shows output from all processes, INFO shows only supervisor info like nodes starting/stopping etc. If INFO is set the output from a node is still logged in it's logfiles.

-But wait, there more!
+But wait, there's more!
 Supervisor also comes with a handy web-based gui to contorl your system.
 Open a web browser and go to 127.0.0.1:9001.
 From here you can bring nodes up/down and see the output from a single node with it's 'tail -f' option.

+## Code examples

+To get started, check out "node1.py" and "node2.py" in /nodes.
+Node2 comes with handy comments on how to use the messaging library. "canvas.py" contains the actual library code if you want to check out the ZMQ magic!